-The City of Grande Prairie uses crosswalks and traffic signals to keep people safe when crossing the street.
+The City of Grande Prairie (the city) uses crosswalks and traffic signals to promote pedestrian safety.

 If you have a concern about a pedestrian crossing, or wish to request a new one, please send an e-mail to firstname.lastname@example.org.

 Before the city installs a crosswalk, a pedestrian crossing warrant assessment is undertaken as per the Transportation Association of Canada’s (TAC) "Pedestrian Crossing Control Guide".
 This guides the City to determine if a crosswalk, at a specific location, is deemed necessary.

 Once a concern about a crosswalk is received, the following steps are followed: